 We represent manufacturers and distributors of consumer products and medical devices, biotech and pharmaceutical companies, health care providers, venture funds, banks and financial institutions, real estate and construction firms, and other public and private companies.
 We handle complex litigation in a broad range of legal areas, including antitrust, consumer fraud, employment discrimination, mass disasters, mass torts, toxic torts, products liability, professional negligence, securities fraud, and unfair competition.

 In today’s fast-paced environment, mobility, accessibility, and efficiency are essential.
-Cozen O’Connor has 400 litigators in 23 offices on two continents.
+Cozen O’Connor has over 600 attorneys in 24 offices across two continents.
 We are ideally positioned to respond to claims immediately, wherever and whenever they may arise.
 The firm’s internal systems are designed to support quick formation of multijurisdictional and cross-specialty teams.
 We help clients determine their objectives and undertake early investigative work because prompt case assessment minimizes costs and puts our clients in a more favorable position.

 Cozen O’Connor attorneys have extensive experience as lead trial counsel in complex litigation.
 And, unlike many competitors, Cozen O’Connor’s trial attorneys actually try cases.
 Our seasoned litigators have tried cases in virtually every state in the United States as well as in the United Kingdom and Canada.
 We have led trials with billions of dollars at stake and have successfully defeated other internationally renowned complex litigation counsel in plaintiff-friendly jurisdictions.
 When appropriate, we make use of alternative dispute resolution methods such as mediation and arbitration.
 Our success rate employing such methods is bolstered by our adversaries’ knowledge that we will settle only to serve our clients’ best interests, not to avoid court.